 Mission

-Our mission is to co-design literacy tools and strategies that empower both critical social scientists (CSS) in teaching structural power dynamics and Transdisciplinary Transformative Change Initiatives (TTCIs) in integrating these concepts into their solutions.
+Our mission is to co-design tools and strategies that empower both critical social scientists (CSS) in teaching societal power dynamics and Transdisciplinary Transformative Change Initiatives (TTCIs) in integrating these concepts into their solutions.
 By creating a central, open-access platform, we aim to distribute these tools widely, fostering deeper engagement with critical social science.

 Vision